Omniverse-Web3-Labs/bitcoin-proposals/omni-utxo-proposal.md

 An interpreter SHOULD be introduced to execute O-TXs, due to the Bitcoin network not being able to deal with O-TXs.
 The transaction data that the interpreter executes are all recorded on the Bitcoin network, so anyone can restore the state of OMNI-UTXO tokens, to check if the interpreter functions well.

-### Account Mapping Mechanism for Different Environments

-In the simplest implementation, we can just build two mappings to get it.
-One is like `pk based on sece256k1 => account address in the special environment`, and the other is the reverse mapping.

-The `Account System` on `Flow` is a typical example.

-- `Flow` has a built-in mechanism for `account address => pk`.
-The public key can be bound to an account (a special built-in data structure) and the public key can be obtained from the `account address` directly.
-- A mapping from `pk` to the `account address` on Flow can be built by creating a mapping `{String: Address}`, in which `String` denotes the data type to express the public key and the `Address` is the data type of the `account address` on Flow.

 ## Rationale

 ### Architecture